 Drinking tea is a culinary tradition that has been in existence for years among many nations.
 People love to drink tea at any time of the day for its soothing and relaxing effects.
 One of the main types of tea that has slowly become a favorite is lavender tea.
 Whether you want to accompany it with your favorite treat or have it plain in the afternoon, lavender tea is bound to be refreshing.
-But besides its refreshing elements, you can also drink this tea for its health benefits.
+But besides its refreshing elements, you can also drink this tea for its potential health benefits.
 We have heard of various possible health benefits from sipping this tea.
 However, some are misconceptions that science does not support.
 In this read we will look at lavender tea benefits backed up by science.
 Take a look.

 What Is Lavender Tea?